Public health student raises human trafficking awareness through research

-Doubrovski plans to expand her human trafficking research in Ukraine and present on both Detroit and Ukraine for her UROP presentation.
+Doubrovski plans to expand her human trafficking research in the Ukraine and present on both Detroit and the Ukraine for her UROP presentation.

 “I want to make sure that doctors and those working in hospitals are able to recognize possible human trafficking victims and that they will be prepared with intervention skills.”